nomilous/knax/.metadata/.metadata/README.md

-                † - Do entangled 'particles' only ever occur in pairs?  ) ...why?? (
+                         † - Do entangled 'particles' only ever occur in pairs?
+                         † - Why (not)?

                                                                                                              .
 </pre>